 Utah is one of only seven states that still rely on the caucus system in which delegates are handpicked to vote at each party's county and state convention.
-Since most voters don't attend their neighborhood caucuses, and therefore don't have a hand in picking their delegates, the ballot is often determined before they even know who the candidates are.

 At worst, the current process is ripe for manipulation by special interests who are keenly aware of the need to seed the caucus with supporters.
 At best, it fosters extreme viewpoints by giving minority opinions more weight.